This page will give you an overview of Monte Carlo Simulations (MCS) and how they are applied in Lighthouse.

 So let’s go through some scenarios to look at what happens when Lighthouse forecasts.

 For simplicity, we’ll talk only about Teams and Features.
-As you learned above, this is tied to Projects.
-However, when it comes to forecasting we just care about the Features in Order, independent of which Projects they are in.
-To simplify this a bit, we’ll skip the Projects in the examples.
+As you learned above, this is tied to Portfolios.
+However, when it comes to forecasting we just care about the Features in Order, independent of which Portfolios they are in.
+To simplify this a bit, we’ll skip the Portfolios in the examples.

 1 Team - 1 Feature